ASFHyP3/gis-services/image_server/server_setup.md

-This Documentation describes the way to deploy the arcGIS server on the Amazon cloud and configure the server.
+This document describes the workflow for deploying and configuring an ArcGIS Server with Image Server to an AWS EC2 instance.

-## Reference
+## References

 https://enterprise.arcgis.com/en/server/latest/install/linux/install-arcgis-server-on-one-machine.htm